awsdocs/aws-organizations-docs/doc_source/orgs_manage_ous.md

 ------

-## Deleting an OU<a name="delete-ou"></a>
+## Deleting OUs<a name="delete-ou"></a>

-When you sign in to your organization's management account, you can delete OUs that you no longer need\.
+When you sign in to your organization's management account, you can delete any OUs that you no longer need\.

 You must first move all accounts out of the OU and any child OUs, and then you can delete the child OUs\.